Download the release on GitHub.

 Changes

-Section titled “Split compress/decompress into separate operators”The compress
+Section titled “Changes”Split compress/decompress into separate operators

-operators have been deprecated in favor of
+Section titled “Split compress/decompress into separate operators”The compress and decompress operators have been deprecated in favor of

 separate operators for each compression algorithm.
 These new operators expose

-additional options, such as compress_gzip level=10, format="deflate"
+additional options, such as compress_gzip level=10, format="deflate".

 By @IyeOnline in #4876.